GraceH309/LeetCode-Notes/README.md

 # LeetCode notes

 Note: The large volume of early commits stems from migrating offline notes to this repository.
-I will keep making incremental improvements over time
+I will keep making incremental improvements over time.

 Notes from grinding LeetCode, mostly in Python.
 I keep them here so I can find my own solutions again before an interview instead of re-deriving from scratch.